-Peter Sutton of Kai Ming social media consulting is a public speaker of note conducting many interviews on Radio, Television and frequently appearing in News media in and aroung Sydney.
+Peter Sutton of Kai Ming social media consulting is a public speaker of note conducting many interviews on Radio, Television, frequently appearing in News media around Brisbane, Sunshine Coast and Sydney.

 - ‘ Social Media Sociologist ’ - Peter Sutton & Andrew Hughes